Scientist.com (company): History

 Research marketplaces make it possible for scientists to use contract research organizations (CROs) to outsource an entire pharmaceutical drug discovery project without requiring physical access to a laboratory.

-The company has been referred to as the “Amazon.com for medical research,” “A Home Depot for science and medicine” and the “EBay for drug discovery services."
-In 2011 and 2012, Scientist.com launched outsourcing marketplaces for the large pharmaceutical companies Pfizer and AstraZeneca, respectively.
-The marketplace was featured in a 2012 TEDMED talk given by then-Stanford University professor Atul Butte.
-In 2013, the company launched a private academic marketplace for the National Cancer Institute.
-By June 2016, when the company rebranded as Scientist.com, it operated private research marketplaces for 10 pharmaceutical companies and the US National Institutes of Health.
+In 2011 and 2012, Assay Depot (as they were called at the time) launched outsourcing marketplaces for the large pharmaceutical companies Pfizer and AstraZeneca.
+The marketplace was featured in a 2012 TEDMED talk given by then-Stanford University professor Atul Butte, who demonstrated how the Assay Depot platform could be used to find animals to run an experiment on as easily as online shopping.
+A journalist describing the talk described the company as "Amazon.com for medical research".

 In 2017, Scientist.com rolled out a series of new marketplace features to attract more customers, including COMPLi®, a comprehensive process that oversees the sourcing of regulated services for scientific research, such as the legal and ethical acquisition of biological specimens, animal welfare, toxicology studies, secondary real world evidence (RWE), health economics and outcomes research (HEOR), and GxP services.
 By the end of 2017, the company operated private marketplaces for most of the world's major pharmaceutical companies and entered into a collaboration with VWR International to create an end-to-end research solution.

 In 2018, Scientist.com launched DataSmart, a platform to ensure data integrity; DataSmart is based on proprietary blockchain technology developed by Scientist.com.
 The company also opened an office in Tokyo, Japan in 2018 in order to work more closely with Japanese pharma companies.
 In 2019, Scientist.com unveiled its first original service offering, Trial Insights, a digital reporting platform that aggregates publicly available clinical trials data into usable online dashboards.
 Later in 2019, Scientist.com launched SciPay, an early-payment program for the thousands of registered suppliers on its marketplace.
 In late 2020, Scientist.com acquired HealthEconomics.Com, the world's leading ConnectedCommunity in the Value, Evidence and Access space.
 Then, in 2021, Scientist.com completed three additional acquisitions, one of which was InsideScientific, an online environment that facilitates the exchange of scientific information via webinars, podcasts, and more.
 Next, was Notch8, which provides software and app development services, and have since rebranded as Scientist.com Software Solutions.
-Lastly, is BioPharmCatalyst, an online resource for stock market investors of publicly traded biotech and pharmaceutical companies listed on U.S. markets (NASDAQ and NYSE).

-Business model

-Scientist.com is a procure-to-pay B2B e-commerce marketplace.
-Research customers use the marketplace to design, purchase and pay for custom research services and products.
-Research suppliers, or contract research organizations (CROs), use the marketplace to communicate with customers, submit quotes, receive orders and submit invoices.
-Scientist.com receives a transaction fee on all marketplace purchases.
+In 2025, Scientist.com was acquired by GHO Capital Partners LLP, a specialist private equity investor in global healthcare.